Sometimes we rail for change over a long period of time, wake up one morning, and find that we have already turned the corner.

 Natural as a category is everywhere in New York City.
 As the moniker under the name of a wine shop or bar.
 On menus.
 Used by sommeliers at the best restaurants.

-Pundits are (sigh!) still decrying the confusion of the term natural and even some of my favorite natural winemakers like my friend, Fulvio Bressan, balk at being classified.
+Pundits are (sigh!) still decrying the confusion of the term natural and even some of my favorite natural winemakers, like Frank Cornelissen or Salvo Foti do indeed balk at being classified.

 But the consumer cares.